Alec-Alameddine/poker-showdown/README.md

 If advanced stats are off, only the players with the best and worst hands are shown.

-If advanced stats are on, three pieces of information are displayed following the first and last place player:
+If advanced stats are on, four pieces of information are displayed following the first and last place player:

+1. The hand type corresponding to the average hand strength
-1. Hand occurence of the ten types of hands
+2. Hand occurence of the ten types of hands
-2. The full player ranking
+3. The full player ranking
-3. Execution time, including total execution time, deck build time, and hand build time.
+4. Execution time, including total execution time, deck build time, hand build time, and stats calculation time.

 Additionally, hand strength, as determined by the program's hand-ranking algorithm, is displayed next to every hand and player ranking.
 A hand strength of 1 represents the best possible hand, a Royal Flush.